hyphanet/plugin-WebOfTrust/README.md

 # Web of Trust - a collaborative spam filter for Freenet

-The [Freenet](https://freenetproject.org) plugin Web of Trust (WoT) tries to solve the problem of spam being an important threat to address in an anonymous, censorship-resistant network:
+The [Freenet](https://freenetproject.org) plugin Web of Trust (WoT) tries to solve the problem of spam being an important threat to address in an _anonymous_, _censorship-resistant_ network such as Freenet:
-Where an attacker cannot take down content they will attempt to get rid of it by drowning it in spam.
+Where an attacker cannot take down content - because censorship is not possible on that network - they will attempt to get rid of it by drowning it in spam.

 Conventional spam filters cannot work in such an environment:
 - An attacker is anonymous like everyone else so they cannot be blocked by e.g. an IP address.